ermismd/MGG/another-page.md

 			            }
 			        }

-			        // Create JSONArray to hold the JSONObjects JSONArray jsonArray = new JSONArray();
+			        JSONArray jsonArray = new JSONArray();     // Create JSONArray to hold the JSONObjects

 			        // Iterate each row of CSV

 			        for (String[] values : csvData) {
 			            // Skip rows with only one column if (values.length <= 1) {
 			                continue;
 			            }

-			            // Create a JSONObject for each row of CSV JSONObject jsonObject = new JSONObject();
+			            // Create a JSONObject for each row  CSV

+			            JSONObject jsonObject = new JSONObject();
 			            for (int j = 0; j < headers.length; j++) {
 			                if (j < values.length) {